The Infant, Early Childhood and Family Mental Health

 Capstone Certificate Program

-The Infant, Early Childhood and Family Mental Health Capstone Certificate Program is an intensive, interdisciplinary, one or two year academic program for practicing professionals who work with families in the prenatal and postpartum periods and with children ages birth through 5 years.
-Following a cohort model, enrolled participants will be provided with 2 or 3 days of class instruction each month as well as small group and individualized opportunities to reflect upon and integrate program content into their professional work experiences.
+The Infant, Early Childhood and Family Mental Health Capstone Certificate Program is an intensive, interdisciplinary, 10 month academic program for practicing professionals who work with families in the prenatal and postpartum periods and with children ages birth through 5 years.
+Following a cohort model, enrolled participants will be provided with 3 days of class instruction each month as well as small group and individualized opportunities to reflect upon and integrate program content into their professional work experiences.
 These experiences will contribute to an increased knowledge base and skills in providing appropriate screening, assessment, diagnostic and therapeutic intervention services to support the mental health of infants, young children and their families.

 The Infant, Early Childhood and Family Mental Health Capstone Certificate Program is informed by theory and current empirical knowledge from developmental, neuroscience and attachment research.